PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 ---

+# Improving you application security with NetworkPolicy resources

 Stop Docker Desktop because this tool doesn't provide NetworkPolicy integration.
 Its special CNI does not integrate NetworkPolicy resources at the time of writting this lab.